Westin-Wu1108/Classical-Electrodynamics/README.md

 # Classical-Electrodynamics
-Storage of my own lecture notes on classical electrodynamics, which gives a formal proofs and descriptions of the concept in E&amp;M.
+Storage of my own lecture notes on classical electrodynamics, which gives formal proofs and descriptions of the concept in E&M.